YaroslavBespalov/DL_project_nnUnet/README.md

 # Global pipeline for all

-Requirements:
-- Cuda v9.0+
-- PyTorch v0.4.1.post2
-- albumentations

 Before running the training or inference process you should specify configuration files (`configs/config.yml`, `configs/config_inference.yml`, `configs/path.yml`) and create a logic for loading the data (`src/dataset.py`).
 Moreover you can customise you own loss or metric functions in modules `src/losses.py`, `src/metrics.py` respectively.
 All custom models (and contains some existing zoo models) implemented in `src/models.py`.